mellygriffin/code-for-love-Project1/README.md

   ## :hearts: Description

   Code for Love takes you on the journey to whoo your blind date who just happens to be a computer!
 Choose from conversation categories and do your best to impress your date by selecting your answers.

+  Code for Love was inspired by traditional PC dating sims and visual novels where you sometimes have to test your knowledge of your date to get the best outcome.
+The graphic assets, such as the npc and logo, were hand drawn in Clip Paint Studio and accompanying loop audio was created in GarageBand.

   </div>